-In Sections \ref{sec:additive} and \ref{sec:multiplicative}, we compared some estimates on partial sums of additive and multiplicative functions with their factorial counterpart.
-It is interesting to compare the behavior of $f(n!)$ with the maximum of $f(n)$.
+In Sections \ref{sec:additive} and \ref{sec:multiplicative}, we compared estimates of sums of additive and multiplicative functions with their factorial counterparts.
+It is also interesting to compare the behavior of $f(n!)$ with the maximum and minimum values of $f(n)$.

 In this section, we will use the estimate